OnurKerimoglu/stocks_analytics/README.md

         - `docker compose -f Docker/airflow/docker-compose.yaml up` to start the containers
     - Save the Airflow UUID (output of `echo -e "AIRFLOW_UID=$(id -u)"`) into Docker/airflow/.env together with other parameters that might be relevant (see the [.env_example](Docker/airflow/.env_example))

-2. Running dbt from Airflow requires an Airflow varaible named `dlt_secrets_toml`  (equivalent to a {DLT_DIR}/secrets.toml when running dlt directly).
+2. Running dbt from Airflow requires an Airflow variable named `dlt_secrets_toml`  (equivalent to a {DLT_DIR}/secrets.toml when running dlt directly).
 Setting this environment variable is done automatically by the first task of the [Ingestion DAG](#ingestion-dag).
 If required, it can also be set manually in Airflow UI, under Admin > Variables, with the following content:
 ```
 [destination.bigquery]
 location = ****